droglenc/NCMTH107/modules/CE/RData_CExmpl.md

 <br>

-## Enter Own Data
+## Own Data
-Create an R data.frame (by first creating a CSV file) that contains the first name, age (you can guess), and relationship to you (e.g., "Father", "Friend", "Partner") for four or five members of your family or close friends.
-In R, show the entire data frame and the structure of the data frame.
+Create an R data frame (by first creating a CSV file) that contains the first name, age (you can guess), and relationship to you (e.g., "Father", "Friend", "Partner") for four or five members of your family or close friends.
+In R, show the entire data frame and the structure of the data frame. [**Hint: Your answer can simply refer me to your "R Code and Results" subsection.**]

 &nbsp;

 ----

-## Load Data From Webpage
+## Data From Webpage
 Load **fire.csv** ([data](https://raw.githubusercontent.com/droglenc/NCData/master/Fire.csv), [meta](https://raw.githubusercontent.com/droglenc/NCData/master/Fire_meta.txt)) into an R data frame called `firedf`.
 Show the structure of the data frame and the first three and last three rows of the data frame.
-Answere the following questions.
+Answer the following questions.

 1. How many variables are in the data frame?
 1. How many individuals are in the data frame?